 So, I wrote this before boarding my plane, but then couldn’t get the wifi to upload it!
-So, now I’m sat in my hostel, shivering at 18 degrees Celsius (I’m too used to Thailand´s 35 degrees!) and it has given me some time to reflect over the past few months and think of everything I’ve learnt and accomplished!
+So, now I’m sat in my hostel in Hanoi, shivering at 18 degrees Celsius (I’m too used to Thailand´s 35 degrees!) and it has given me some time to reflect over the past few months and think of everything I’ve learnt and accomplished!

 I handed in my notice to a job I had worked for the past 4 years (I started as a 2 month temp, I´m not great with maths so, 2 months turned in to 50 months….).
 I enjoyed the job and the people, so handing in my notice took such a long time because I didn’t want to leave!
 But I knew it was the first step to coming to teach in South East Asia.

-I packed up my life (much of this is still with my good friend, Jo!
+I packed up my life (much of this is still with my good friends, Jo and Vicki!
 Thanks!).
-My housemate and I headed to the carboot sale and sold a few things to earn some extra cash, some things were just binned, and others packed up and taken by Jo.
+My housemate and I headed to the carboot sale and sold a few things to earn some extra cash.
 Thinking about it now, theres quite a bit of stuff I don’t really need.
-If it´ not swinter clothes, and I haven’t needed it in Thailand, do I really need it at home?
+If it´s not winter clothes, and I haven’t needed it in Thailand, do I really need it at home?
 There´s going to be a massive culling session for me to do when I get back!
-After packing up and saying my goodbyes (heading to all my favourite places in York), I headed down to London to catch a flight half way across the world
+After packing up and saying my goodbyes (heading to all my favourite places in York), I headed down to London to catch a flight half way across the world.

-I landed in Bangkok, my wifi wouldn’t work and it took nearly an hour to find Ae, a lady from the school.
+I landed in Bangkok, my wifi wouldn’t work and it took nearly an hour to find Ae, one of the ladies from the school.
 For a few minutes I thought I had signed on for a school that didn’t exist and was petrified as to what I was going to do, being so far around the world!
 Luckily she was further down the airport and we were on our way.

 Even though I had told my bank about me leaving, it wouldn’t work when I was trying to get money out!
 I was so confused as to why I couldn’t get any money.
 Eventually, I realised the limit set in England of the amount I can withdraw was the same for my card here in Thailand.
 Luckily my accommodation let me pay by card, and I was finally moved in to an apartment.